-The International Men and Gender Equality Survey (IMAGES) is one of the most comprehensive studies ever on men’s practices and attitudes as they relate to gender norms, attitudes toward gender equality policies, household dynamics including caregiving and men’s involvement as fathers, intimate partner violence, health, and economic stress.
-As of 2014, it had been carried out in more than 10 countries, including Bosnia and Herzegovina, Brazil, Chile, Croatia, Democratic Republic of Congo, India, Malawi, Mali, Mexico, and Rwanda.
-Between 2009 and 2013, household surveys were administered to more than 16,000 men and 5,000 women, ages 18-59.
+The International Men and Gender Equality Survey (IMAGES) is one of the most comprehensive studies ever on men’s and women’s practices and attitudes as they relate to gender norms, attitudes toward gender-equality policies, household dynamics including caregiving and men’s involvement as fathers, intimate partner violence, health, economic stress, and more.
 Promundo and the International Center for Research on Women (ICRW) created and co-coordinate IMAGES.

-IMAGES data provides insights on men’s use of violence against partners, participation in caregiving, and men’s reactions to the global gender equality agenda, among other themes.
-The IMAGES questionnaire includes items from the World Health Organization multi-country study on violence against women, the Demographic and Health Surveys, the Gender Equitable Men (GEM) Scale – a validated instrument to assess attitudes about gender that has been adapted and validated in household research in more than 20 countries – and other field-tested and validated questions on men’s attitudes and practices related to gender equality.
+IMAGES data provides insights on men’s use of, and women’s experience of intimate partner violence, participation in caregiving, and men’s and women’s reactions to the global gender equality agenda, among other themes.
+The IMAGES questionnaire includes items from the World Health Organization multi-country study on violence against women, Demographic and Health Surveys, the Gender Equitable Men (GEM) Scale – a validated instrument to assess attitudes about gender that has been adapted and validated in household research in more than 20 countries – and other questions on men’s attitudes and practices related to gender equality.

 The questionnaire has been adapted across contexts – while maintaining its core set of comparable questions – to ensure its cultural acceptability and relevance.
-In the case of conflict and post-conflict settings, the questionnaire includes additional item about the effects of conflict and displacement on gender relations.
-The quantitative survey is always carried out together with qualitative research to map masculinities, contextualize the survey results, and provide detailed life histories that illuminate key quantitative findings.
+In the case of high-violence, conflict, and post-conflict settings, the questionnaire includes additional items about the effects of conflict and displacement on gender relations.
+The quantitative survey is always carried out together with qualitative research to map masculinities, contextualize the survey results, or provide detailed life histories that illuminate key quantitative findings.

 Results from IMAGES have been shared at numerous national and international meetings, and widely disseminated to promote policy changes to engage men and boys in gender equality.
 At the national level, IMAGES data has informed policy and action in a variety of ways, including inspiring men’s health initiatives in Brazil, starting discussions with the Ministry of Health in Chile around engaging men in childbirth, promoting new and progressive sexuality education policies in Croatia, and initiating sexual and gender-based violence prevention activities with men in eastern Democratic Republic of the Congo.